2016 Board of Directors

 Program Manager — Jamie Perkins — Email

 Jamie joined Transit Alliance as Program Coordinator after completing the Spring 2015 Citizens’ Academy.
 She became Program Manager in January 2016 and leads the planning for the Rural Citizens’ Academy and the growing number of one-day Academy workshops with Cities and Counties around the Metro Region.
+Jamie also represents Transit Alliance on the Colfax Corridor Connections Task Force, and serves on the Mile High Connects Advisory Council.
 Before joining Transit Alliance, Jamie worked as a Budget Analyst for the Colorado Department of Transportation.
-In addition to her work with Transit Alliance, she is also completing her Masters of Public Policy at the University of Denver.
-Jamie completed her degree in Sociology at Reed College in Portland, Oregon.
+Jamie holds a Masters of Public Policy from the University of Denver and studied her undergraduate degree in Sociology at Reed College in Portland, Oregon.
 After time spent in Portland and both Washington, D.C. as a Congressional intern and Washington state as an AmeriCorps volunteer, Jamie returned to her home state in 2013.
-When not at work, Jamie is in the garden or hiking in the Colorado sunshine.
+Jamie’s favorite ways to get around include the 15 bus, A-Line, and her bike.